guildai/guild.ai/pages/docs/guides/create-tflite-file.md

 ```

 This adds `tflite-support` to the list of model extensions.
 By
-including `tflite-support` we inerit a new operation, `tflite`, which
+including `tflite-support` we inherit a new operation, `tflite`, which
 is used to generate a TensorFlow Lite file from a frozen inference
 graph.